OmniDeck - Unified Chart Overlay¶

 What Happens: Systems fire constantly due to market microstructure noise (bid-ask spreads, algorithmic activity, small retail orders).
 Signal frequency increases but quality decreases.
 Stop losses get hit frequently before "legitimate" moves develop.

 Context: Lower timeframes amplify noise exponentially.
-Systems like TD Sequential and Ichimoku Cloud work on any timeframe, but their signal-to-noise ratio degrades significantly below 15m.
+Systems like TD Sequential and SuperTrend work on any timeframe, but their signal-to-noise ratio degrades significantly below 15m.
 If you must trade lower timeframes, reduce number of systems enabled and confirm signals with higher timeframe context (1H, 4H).

 Individual System Inherent Limitations¶